 Visually inspect the coils and if you notice any significant damage, contact a local air conditioning professional for assistance.

 - Using a Coil Brush, Remove Any Debris

 After inspecting the coils, use a coil brush to remove any large pieces of debris.
 This includes tall grass and overgrown leaves, which can obstruct the operation of your air conditioner.
 Hire us for most reliable AC service in Lawrenceville, GA at most affordable prices.

 - Straighten The Coil Fins

 If you notice that your coil fins are bent, straighten them out with an adjustable fin comb.
 Its small, malleable prongs make it an ideal and affordable tool for straightening fins and removing debris between tight crevices.

 - Coat The Coils With a Coil Cleaner

 To remove any remaining debris, gently use your hose to wet the coils.
 Then, spray a generous amount of foaming coil cleaner onto the coils in a back-and-forth motion.
 The coil cleaner will foam up and begin to collect dust and debris.
 To avoid bending the fins, hit them straight in a slow back and forth motion while cleaning with water.

 When AC coils become dirty, they should be cleaned.
 However, the rate at which they become dirty is determined by how frequently you use your air conditioner, how often you change your filter, the amount of dust or debris in the air, and the number of people who live in the space.
-Contact AirMaster Heating and Air, Inc. at (770)-277-6788 for AC replacement in Alpharetta, GA.
+Contact AirMaster Heating and Air, Inc. at (770) 691-1475 for all available services.